Category: GIS Projects

 New Mexico Broadband Mapping Program

-EDAC and NM DoIT plan to improve broadband data quality through crowdsourcing in the next phase of the program.
-The NM Broadband Map allows consumers to identify the broadband services available in New Mexico, and policy makers to address the barriers for broadband expansion and to improve broadband adoption in under served and non-served communities.
+The map allows consumers to see broadband availability and policymakers to address the barriers for broadband expansion and to improve broadband adoption in underserved and unserved communities.
 The adoption of high-speed Internet services and information technology enhances economic development, public safety, health care, educational opportunities, and the quality of life for New Mexicans.

 New Mexico Environmental Public Health Tracking (EPHT) Program